Aftercare (BDSM): Overview

-Engaging in a scene with a partner is an emotionally taxing ordeal, with intense releases of hormones such as dopamine and oxytocin.
-During sex, these hormones and emotions can help to heighten pleasure and the experience, however afterwards the sudden drop-off of these hormones and exhilaration may lead to depressive moods following sex.
-This leads to Post-coital tristesse, often called post-coital blues, or strains on relationships with a sexual partner.
-Aftercare is meant to combat this sudden drop and allow the body and mind to adjust while those hormones fade, and back into everyday living.
+Engaging in a scene with a partner can be emotionally taxing, with intense releases of hormones such as dopamine and oxytocin.
+During sex, these hormones and emotions can heighten pleasure and the experience, however the sudden drop-off of these hormones and exhilaration may lead to depressive moods after sex.
+This can cause post-coital dysphoria or strains on relationships with a sexual partner.
+Aftercare is meant to combat this sudden drop and allow the body and mind to adjust back to everyday living while those hormones fade.
 While aftercare often includes physical closeness, such as hugging, kissing, hair-stroking, or cuddling, it can also involve verbal affirmations, gratitude, or even "vanilla" sexual activities like fellatio.
-Additionally, some participants may prefer to be alone or have other ways of processing their experiences, particularly if they feel unsafe or need rest.
+Some participants may prefer to be alone or process their experiences other ways, particularly if they feel unsafe or tired.

-Contrary to common assumptions, aftercare is not limited to submissive participants alone.
+Aftercare is not limited only to submissive participants.
 Dominant participants may require equal or greater levels of support depending on the intensity of the scene, their experience, and personal needs.
 The need for aftercare is highly individual and unrelated to a participant's role as dominant or submissive.

 In long-distance BDSM relationships, aftercare can include the exchange of emotionally significant items to provide reassurance and maintain a connection.
 The effectiveness of such practices depends on the emotional investment of both parties.

-Despite originating in the BDSM community, the term "Aftercare" is slowly becoming more mainstream, under different terms such as simply "cuddling" after sex.
+Despite originating in the BDSM community, aftercare is becoming more mainstream, including under different terms such as simply "cuddling" after sex.

-Emotional after-effects
+Emotional benefits

-Emotional responses to BDSM activities can vary significantly, ranging from euphoria to feelings of sadness or depression.
-While these responses are not exclusive to BDSM, studies highlight the prevalence of such experiences.
-For instance, research published in the Journal of Sexual Medicine found that 46% of women and 41% of the men polled reported feeling depressed after sex at least once in their lives.
-Although these studies were conducted on a limited population, they emphasize the importance of addressing emotional aftereffects as part of aftercare.
+Emotional responses to BDSM activities vary significantly, ranging from euphoria to sadness or depression.
+Intense spurs of anxiety and depression after sex may be symptoms of post-coital dysphoria (PCD), informally known as post-sex blues and not to be confused with the clear-headedness of "post-nut clarity".
+A 2015 study published in the Journal of Sexual Medicine found that 46% of women and 41% of men – not just BDSM participants – reported feeling dysphoria after sex at least once in their lives.
+PCD and other forms of anxiety or irritability are caused by heightened emotional sensitivity from the rush of various hormones.
+Aftercare helps to combat PCD, as a way to regulate and enhance the security that an individual feels after intercourse.
+It acts to bring an individual from the intensity of intimacy back into normalcy.